edofrederix/briscola/doc/chapters/2_data.md

 ![Colocated and staggered data structure](./figures/data/coloAndStag.png)

-The figure above shows a colocated and staggered mesh arrangement.
+The figure above compares colocated and staggered mesh arrangements.
 In black is the colocated mesh, which exactly maps the domain of the brick part for each processor.
 Mesh points are defined in the barycenter of each cell, and fields are defined on these cell centers.
 Indexing is as indicated by the black